jackdewinter/pymarkdown/docs/rules/rule_md043.md

 ## Reasoning

+### Consistency

 In certain situations, there may be a need to enforce a heading structure on one or more documents.
-This rule uses configuration to specify what heading elements are expected in the document, and in which order they are required to show up.
+This rule uses configuration to specify what heading elements are expected in the document, and in which order they must show up.

 ## Examples

 For these examples, Atx Heading elements are used.
-The SetExt Heading element equivalents of those Atx Heading elements provide for an identical behavior.
+The SetExt Heading element equivalents of those Atx Heading elements support an identical behavior.

 ### Failure Scenarios